ajitoriginal/portfolio/README.md

 The repository includes a GitHub Actions workflow that automatically deploys to GitHub Pages when you push to the main branch.

+1. **Set up the secret code in GitHub**:
+   - Go to your repository Settings > Secrets and variables > Actions
+   - Click "New repository secret"
+   - Name: `VITE_CV_SECRET_CODE`
+   - Value: Your secret code (e.g., `ajit2024`)
+   - Click "Add secret"

+2. **Enable GitHub Pages**:
-1. Go to your repository Settings > Pages
+   - Go to your repository Settings > Pages
-2. Under "Build and deployment", select "GitHub Actions" as the source
+   - Under "Build and deployment", select "GitHub Actions" as the source

+3. **Deploy**:
-3. Push your code to the main branch
+   - Push your code to the main branch
-4. The site will be automatically built and deployed
+   - The site will be automatically built and deployed

 ### Option 2: Manual Deployment